-“Harry Potter and the Cursed Child” Premiere and Opening Dates For San Francisco Announced
+“Harry Potter and the Cursed Child” Premiere and Opening Dates for San Francisco Announced

-Harry Potter and the Cursed Child is slowly making its way all around the world, and the next stop is San Francisco.
+Harry Potter and the Cursed Child is slowly making its way all around the world, and the next stop is San Francisco, California.
 After having to overcome some legal battles before the show could be finalized, fans will be happy to hear that the dates for the West Coast premiere for Cursed Child have finally arrived.

 If you don’t get tickets for the first few shows, have no fear – there is another bit of good news.
 Producers Sonia Friedman and Colin Callender have announced that the show will have an open-ended run.

 We look forward to sharing the wonder and magic of this astonishing show for as long as audiences will have us.